My Blog at SFU

 2010-present: President of CogZest.

-2002–2009: I was a Research Associate of Phil Winne’s for nearly 7 years.
+2002–2009: A Research Associate of Phil Winne’s.
 I led the software development teams of gStudy (the Learning Kit Project) and nStudy.
 These applications are designed to research and support self-regulated learning.

 1995–2001: I was also an at-founding employee of two of Canada’s most successful high tech startups, as measured by their exit valuation: Tundra Semiconductor Corporation and Abatis Systems Corp.